l7mp/stunner/doc/MONITORING.md

 STUNner can export various statistics into an external timeseries database like [Prometheus](https://prometheus.io).
 This allows one to observe the state of the STUNner media gateway instances, like CPU or memory use, as well as the amount of data received and sent, in quasi-real-time.
-Such statistics can then be presented to the operator in easy-to-use monitoring dashboards in [Grafana](https://grafana.com).
+These statistics can then be presented to the operator in easy-to-use monitoring dashboards in [Grafana](https://grafana.com).

 ## Configuration